wp-plugins/create-coupons-coupontank/readme.txt

 == Installation ==
 Signup for a coupontank "Professional" or "Commercial" account, free for 15 days (no credit card required).

-1. Download the CouponTank plugin from : http://wordpress.org/extend/plugins/create-coupons-coupontank/ Login to your wordpress account as an administrator.
+1. Download the Coupontank plugin from : http://wordpress.org/extend/plugins/create-coupons-coupontank/ Login to your wordpress account as an administrator.
 Open the 'Plugins' panel, and click 'Add New'

 2. Now choose 'Upload' from the menu